Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 There are no restrictions.
 The system runs on two gigabytes.
 Recommended 4.
 Author recommends 8.

-With iron, in fact, figured it out.
+Actually, we sorted out the hardware.
 If at this stage you have not changed your mind, move on.

-You will need a flash drive > 8 GB.
+You will need a flash drive >8 GB.
 Any.

-1. Run the utility
+1. Launch the utility

 2. Destination disk → select our flash drive